antonsjava/json/README.md

   Useful, when you have big json and you want to extract only small json sub tree at once.

-  Imagine you have jsom like
+  Imagine you have json like
 ```
   { "items" : [
  		{"name": "name-1", "value": 1},